Hanover school of architecture: North America

 The influences of the Hanover School reached as far as North America.
 Immigrant German architects and engineers applied the principles of teaching primarily in railway construction.
 This mainly concerned the US state of Pennsylvania, where most Germans emigrated.

 The architect Wilhelm Lorenz (1826-1884), trained at the Hanover Polytechnic University, played a special role.[He had studied with Ernst Ebeling from 1844 to 1846.
 Like many graduates of the time, Lorenz also suffered from a lame construction activity in the course of the German Revolution.
 As a result, he left Germany to work for the Philadelphia & Reading Railroad railway company in the United States.
 At that time, there was no academic training for architecture in America, which is why German architects and engineers were gladly accessed.
 Lorenz was a special feature in Philadelphia because most of his immigrant colleagues came from southern Germany.
-According to art historian Michael J. Lewis suggest many signs that Lorenz was "the most important representative of the Hannover School in America".
+According to art historian Michael J. Lewis suggest many signs that Lorenz was "the most important representative of the Hanover School in America".
 In 1860 Lorenz rose to become a senior engineer for a secondary line of the Reading Railway Company and as such also designed the railway structures.
 Until 1879, it was still common for functional buildings to be constructed by engineers, while freelance architects designed buildings with a representative character, but mostly limited to the facade.The orientation at the Hanover School was first shown at Norristown station.
 For this purpose, the American architect Joseph Hoxie presented a revised design in 1858, which showed a "finely structured building structure", structured by a "net of slender lisens and console cornices".
 According to Lewis, the building gained a character over it that was more reminiscent of the "lively surfaces of medieval architecture" than of the quiet forms of classicism.
 Lorenz, who had become chief engineer of the entire railway company in 1871, caused a growing German influence.
 Around 1873, he designed a station in the "strict" round arch style for the Reading junction.
 In his arrangement in the middle of a three-sided property surrounded by tracks, Lewis the station appears more as a "sign central station"than through or terminal station.
 However, Lorenz had not followed the principles of the "classic" Hanover School with his design, for which he had left Hanover too early.
 For cost reasons, the Reading train station was ultimately created in a simplified barracks style.
 At the end of the 1870s, the architectural view of the railway company changed.
 In order to set itself apart from a competing company, the stations should now be "dreastly highlighted by architectural means."
 For this purpose, the American architect Frank Furness was employed in 1879, which probably made Lorenz's influence dwindle.
 A little later, the railway company got into financial difficulties, while Lorenz fell seriously ill and finally died in 1884.